carlesmila/RF-spatial-proxies/README.md

 * [sim_analysis.R](R/simulations/sim_analysis.R): Script that contains the code to run the simulation study.
 It uses functions defined in [sim_functions.R](R/simulations/sim_functions.R) and [sim_utils.R](R/simulations/sim_utils.R).
 * [fig_simulations.R](R/figures/fig_simulations.R): Script that contains the code to generate the figures with the results of the simulation study.
-* [fig_others.R](R/figures/fig_others.R): Script that contains the code to generate the examples of random fields with different autocorrelation ranges (Supplementary figure S1).
+* [fig_others.R](R/figures/fig_others.R): Script that contains the code to generate the examples of random fields with different autocorrelation ranges, as well as the study cases station maps.

 The files containing the results of the simulation study can be found [here](results/simulations).